SanthoshM25/key_value_datastore/README.md

         ```

 - **Logging:**
-   Uses structured logging (e.g., via `slog`) that records key events and error details.
+   Uses structured logging (`slog`) that records key events and error details.
 This enhances troubleshooting and monitoring when coupled with a monitoring tool.

 - **Integration Tests:**
   Integration tests are written using Ginkgo and Gomega.
 They cover: